Does It Really Work?

 Then, as now, empty hand martial arts were not a primary military fighting skill.
 They were secondary to staves, clubs and edged weapons.
-Today they are taught in a professional setting for fitness, determination, will, tactics, and also to be used as a last resort if primary weapons systems fail or are unavailable.
+Today they are taught in professional settings – to military, law enforcement and security personnel – to promote fitness, determination and tactics, and also to be used as a go to if primary weapons systems fail or are unavailable.

 Now, as then, martial arts are used by small groups of people to make their lives better.

-After a few years of training a guy at a seminar said he felt completely comfortable fighting three unarmed attackers or two armed attackers.
-This man’s students might have thought the world of him, and he might have been good at some of his skills.
-But what he said showed a very dangerous level of foolishness.
+An instructor, leading a session at a seminar, told the group he felt “completely comfortable fighting three unarmed attackers or two armed attackers.”
+This man’s students might have thought the world of him.
+He might have been good at some of his skills.
+But what he said was naïve and very dangerous.
 Critics of martial arts look at imperfect people practicing martial arts and ascribe the shortcoming of the individuals to the arts.
-This is convenient for the critic but not valid.
+This is convenient for the critic but is not valid.

 You may observe an imperfect guy in the school down the block and wonder what he is up to.
-But he might be way better off than he was a year ago, or way better than he would be without training.
-And who knows what he is going through.
-Now, if he is wearing a high rank and behaving foolishly then that is suspect, but it does not tell you much about the efficacy of martial training.
+But he might be way better off than he was a year ago, better than he would be without training.
+And who knows what he is going through?
+If he is wearing a high rank and behaving foolishly that is not good, but it does not tell you about the efficacy of martial training.
 It tells you about that guy in that school.